girardot/CoffeeMachineKata/README.md

+# CoffeeMachineKata
-# CoffeeMachineKata release at SGCIB 13/01/2015
+Releazed at SGCIB the 13/01/2015